uroni/urbackup-server-cbt-count/README.md

 ## Usage

-Edit servers.csv.
+Edit `servers.csv`.
 Input one server per comma separated line.
 First column is the server URL, second column the login user name and the third the password.
 E.g.

 ```
 http://192.168.0.132:55414/x,statususer,status